glo26/galaxygang/README.md

 Galaxy Gang Game was created using Construct 3 Game Engine.
 This was our choice of "low data" mode to accommodate for ease of accessibility in even the most remote areas of the globe - we want to stay mindful of all our communities all around the world.

+Our whitepaper and the minting of our ultra-rare first gen spaceship NFT's can be found on https://galaxygang.io

 Per our Roadmap, we plan to migrate to Unreal Engine and enter the metaverse with our collaboration with Metaphy.